tmux-plugins/tmux-sessionist/README.md

     run-shell ~/clone/path/sessionist.tmux

-Reload TMUX environment:

-    # type this in terminal
-    $ tmux source-file ~/.tmux.conf
+Reload TMUX environment with `$ tmux source-file ~/.tmux.conf`.
 You can now use the plugin.

 ### Other plugins